-The average out-of-pocket cost of using a semi-private room in a nursing home is about \$85,000 per year.12 Note that a nursing home provides not only health and personal care but also other amenities, including a room, food, cleaning service, etc.13 Considering this, and also that the per-hour cost of intensive in-home care is about \$35 (Mommaerts, 2016, Genworth, 2019), a nursing home is a cheaper option for those who demand intensive LTC but do not have family support, as they also need to outsource basic home production.
-The institutional setup and standardization of
+Regarding the LTC costs, the average out-of-pocket cost of using a semi-private room in a nursing home is about \$85,000 per year.13 Note that a nursing home provides not only health and personal care but also other amenities, including a room, food, cleaning service, etc.14 Considering this, and also that the per-hour cost of intensive in-home care is about \$35 (Mommaerts, forthcoming, Genworth, 2019), a nursing home is a cheaper option for those who demand intensive LTC but do not have family support, as they also need to outsource basic home production.
+The institutional setup and standardization of care allow a nursing home to provide care at a lower unit cost.
+Most of nursing home revenues come from Medicaid and private payers.
+Hackmann (2019) documents that the Medicaid reimbursement rate is about \$76,500, which is 10 percent lower than the out-of-pocket price.